aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-tables/working-with-columns-and-rows/_index.md

 In Aspose.Words the technique is the same.
 Each paragraph inside the cells of the table should have ParagraphFormat.KeepWithNext set to true.
 The exception is the last paragraph in the table which should be set to false.
 Below example shows how to set a table to stay together on the same page.
 You can download the template file of this example from here.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Tables-KeepTablesAndRowsBreaking-KeepTableTogether.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-KeepTablesAndRowsBreaking-KeepTableTogether.cpp" >}}

 ## Working with Merged Cells